themesberg/flowbite/content/customize/configuration.md

 /* etc. */
 ```

+If the prefix is added in the `tailwind.config.js` file then the classes injected into the Flowbite JS components will also use the prefix [starting from the 1.5 version](https://github.com/themesberg/flowbite/issues/132).

 ### Data attributes

 You can also update the `flowbite.config.js` file and set your own prefix (or none) to update the data attributes.